taolicd/taolicd.github.io/_posts/2021-10-20-Bored_API_doc.md

 ## Installation and deployment

-The API was built using  [MEVN stack](https://www.educative.io/edpresso/what-is-mevn-stack) with Frontend using Vue.js and Webpack and Backend using Node.js and MongoDB.
+The Bored API was built using  [MEVN stack](https://www.educative.io/edpresso/what-is-mevn-stack) with frontend using Vue.js and Webpack and backend using Node.js and MongoDB.
 The application on [www.boredapi.com](www.boredapi.com) is hosted on Heroku.
 You can use this hosted API for querying activities.
-You can also install and deploy your own service.

-To install and deploy this project on your own machine:
+If you want to install and deploy this project on your own host machine, then follow the steps below:

 1. Install Node.js and MongoDB.
 2. Clone the project from https://github.com/drewthoennes/Bored-API.
 3. Start MongoDB instance, change directory to the clone project and run
 ```
 npm install
 npm start